viniciusvasti/awesome-backend/orders-microservice/README.md

 This app is containerized, so if you have docker, you can create an image running something like:
 `docker build -t aos/orders-microservice:latest .`
 Then run a container for it:
-`docker run --name orders-microservice -d -p 8110:8210 aos/orders-microservice:latest`
+`docker run --network="host" --name orders-microservice -d -p 8210:8210 aos/orders-microservice:latest`

 Or...
 You can package it:
 `mvn clean package`